kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 Advanced configuration structure and restrictions
 -------------------------------------------------

 From Autosubmit4, the configuration structure can be split into multiple locations and different files.
-This advanced configuration has a priority system in which user-specific parameters overwrite the project-specific parameters, and they overwrite the experiment-specific ones.
+This advanced configuration has a priority system in which user-specific parameters override the project-specific parameters, and they overwrite the experiment-specific ones.

 Also, this configuration is seen as one, meaning that the overwriting is per parameter, not file.